 - Sell quickly to a ‘cash’ investor.

-- You could list your house at an action.
+- Sell your house at auction.

 - Sell your house on a short sale.

 - Take your house off the market to re-list it another time.

 - Become a landlord and rent your house to tenants.

 Let’s take a look at each of the above solutions in turn.

 Are you stuck with a house that won’t sell and need to know what to do?